sudarshan2401/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to view the students in a particular class
+1. User requests to view the students in a particular class.
-2. EduTrack shows a list of students
+2. EduTrack shows a list of students.
-3. User requests to mark a student present
+3. User requests to mark a student present.
-4. EduTrack marks the student present, updates the student's lessons attended counter and current attendance
+4. EduTrack marks the student present, updates the student's lessons attended counter and current attendance.
-5. EduTrack informs the user the student was successfully marked present
+5. EduTrack informs the user the student was successfully marked present.

     Use case ends.